Gwen-Bradbury/MS3/README.md

 ### Bugs and Fixes Implemented after Testing -

+- _Walks_ - After Editing/Deleting/Adding a walk users now get taken to the 'My Walks' page instead of the 'Home' page.
+Using the cancel buttons within the Delete modal and Edit walk form will also take the user back to the 'My Walks' page.

 - _.title Class_ - Give the users first name a capital letter.

 - _Edit buttons_ - Renamed the 'Edit' buttons within the edit walk and park pages to 'Update'.